RohanAlexander/telling_stories_with_data/_book/20-gather.md

     b. `body`
     c. `b`
     d. `em`
-18. If I have the following text data 'rohan_alexander' in a column called ‘names’ and want to split it into first name and surname based on the underbar what function should I use (pick one)?
+18. Which function should we use if we have the following text data: 'rohan_alexander' in a column called 'names' and want to split it into first name and surname based on the underbar (pick one)?
     a. `separate()`
     b. `slice()`
     c. `spacing()`
     d. `text_to_columns()`

 ### Tutorial

+Please redo the web scraping example, but for one of: [Australia](https://en.wikipedia.org/wiki/List_of_prime_ministers_of_Australia), [Canada](https://en.wikipedia.org/wiki/List_of_prime_ministers_of_Canada), [India](https://en.wikipedia.org/wiki/List_of_prime_ministers_of_India), or [New Zealand](https://en.wikipedia.org/wiki/List_of_prime_ministers_of_New_Zealand).

-Gather some data yourself using a method that is introduced here - APIs directly or via a wrapper package, web scraping, PDF parsing, OCR, or text.
-Write a few paragraphs about the data source, what you gathered, and how you went about it.
+Plan, gather, and clean the data, and then use it to create a similar table to the one created above.
+Write a few paragraphs about your findings.
+Then write a few paragraphs about the data source, what you gathered, and how you went about it.
 What took longer than you expected?
 When did it become fun?
 What would you do differently next time you do this?

-Please include a link to your GitHub repo so I can see the code, but it won't be strictly marked - this is more about encouraging you to have a go.
-(Start with something tiny and very specific, get that working, and then increase the scope - almost everything will be more difficult and time-consuming than you think - and do not forget to plan it out before you start.)
+Please submit a link to a PDF produced using R Markdown that includes a link to the GitHub repo.